ferdesmello/hbr-solar-forecast-project/README.md

 I wrote scripts to access and download data from two main sources:

 * [PySPEDAS](https://pyspedas.readthedocs.io/en/latest/index.html), a Python library that offers many types of data from the Sun.
 I used it for:
-  * [GOES](https://pyspedas.readthedocs.io/en/latest/goes.html), to access data of the [GOES](https://www.ospo.noaa.gov/operations/goes/) satellites missions.
+  * [GOES](https://pyspedas.readthedocs.io/en/latest/goes.html), to access data of the [GOES](https://www.ospo.noaa.gov/operations/goes/) satellite missions.
   * [OMNI](https://pyspedas.readthedocs.io/en/latest/geomagnetic_indices.html#omni-solar-wind-and-magnetospheric-indices), to access data from many different instruments and missions.
+I used it fora mix of data.
 * [DRMS](https://docs.sunpy.org/projects/drms/en/stable/), a Python library to access a variety of spaceweather quantities.
-I used it for [SHARP](http://jsoc.stanford.edu/doc/data/hmi/sharp/sharp.htm).
+I used it for [SHARP](http://jsoc.stanford.edu/doc/data/hmi/sharp/sharp.htm) data.

 And I used a dataset available at Kaggle: